shamveelp/Solana-Devs/README.md

 ### Tooling

 - **Solana CLI**
+  - Configure networks (localnet, devnet)
+  - Manage wallets and keypairs
-  - Wallet and keypair management
+  - Deploy and upgrade programs
-  - Program deployment
-  - Network configuration

 - **Anchor CLI**
-  - Project initialization
+  - Initialize project structure
-  - Build and deploy programs
+  - Build and test programs
-  - Run local tests
+  - Run local validator environments

 ---

 ## Networks

-This repository uses:
+Development and testing are done on:
-- Localnet
+- Localnet (local validator)
-- Devnet
+- Devnet (public testing network)

-Mainnet is not used.
+Mainnet is intentionally excluded from this repository.

+---

+## Repository Content

+This repository may include:
+- Anchor-based Solana programs
+- Rust program logic and account definitions
+- Client scripts for interacting with programs
+- Experiments and reference implementations
+- Notes related to Solana internals and patterns

+---

+## Disclaimer

+All code in this repository is for **educational purposes only**.
+It has not been audited and should not be used in production environments.

 ---